mwhirls/jimakun/README.md

 ### Icons

-Several icons used by the plugin are sourced from the [Unicons](https://www.figma.com/community/file/931512007012650048) library on Figma, which is made available under the [CC BY 4.0 license][cc-by].
+Several icons used by the plugin are sourced from the [Stratis UI Icons](https://www.figma.com/community/file/1177180791780461401) library on Figma, which is made available under the [CC BY 4.0 license][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]